 Final Pay

 Final payment must be given as soon as an employee is fired or laid off.
-The employee’s account should be settled in finality either by the employee’s next regular payday; or within seven days from the date of termination.
+The employee’s account should be settled in finality either by the employee’s next regular payday or within seven days from the date of termination.

 FAQs

-An LLC is a business entity that can be treated as either a corporation, a partnership, or a sole owner business.
+An LLC is a business entity that can be treated as either a corporation, a partnership, or a sole proprietorship.

 The owners of the company are not personally liable for the actions of the employees, the LLC is liable for any such actions.